LabMouseTeam/sproutlib/README.md

 by directly coupling YAML to variables that control each layer of an object oriented microservice.

-As a result, SproutLib also serves as a way to safely serialize objects across a transport, allowing for a single microservice configuration to be spawned across N nodes with a single queue write operation.
-What's elegant about the SproutLib model for spawning similar microservices is that the service itself can render itself as a string, which will be valid JSON.
+As a result, Sproutlib also serves as a way to safely serialize objects across a transport, allowing for a single microservice configuration to be spawned across N nodes with a single queue write operation.
+What's elegant about the Sproutlib model for spawning similar microservices is that the service itself can render itself as a string, which will be valid JSON.
 This enables each microservice to clone its specific configuration instantly without additional work.

 # Usage
-First, create an object that is based on any object tree you like, but is rooted at labmouse.sproutlib.SproutRoot
+First, create an object that is based on any object tree you like, but is rooted at labmouse.sproutlib.SproutSchema

 Next, create SproutSchema objects as subclasses.
 The SproutSchema classes define a namespace that will be used as configuration keys in the corresponding YAML or JSON configuration.

 ```
-class Foo(SproutRoot):
+class Foo(SproutSchema):
     class bar(SproutSchema):
         required = True
         strict = True